 On Friday, the Tennessee Bureau of Investigation said she was found safe in Samson, Alabama.

-AUBURN — In October 2019, John Oliver Westbrook of Tennessee was accused of kidnapping his 17-year-old daughter, Daphne Westbrook.
-Daphne, along with her dogs, Fern and Strawberry, failed to return home to Chattanooga from a weekend visit with her father.
+In October 2019, John Oliver Westbrook of Tennessee was accused of kidnapping his 17-year-old daughter along with her two dogs, but failed to return home to Chattanooga from a weekend visit with her father.

-Police believe Daphne is being held against her will and is unable to communicate to the outside world.
-She may be endangered both physically and mentally.
+Police believed the teen was being held against her will and was unable to communicate to the outside world.

 His sister, Krystalynn Westbrook Martin, lives in the Auburn area and works at Auburn Adventist Academy.
 Police confirm the sister is in frequent contact with her brother, but she refuses to cooperate with the ongoing investigation.
 The U.S. Marshals Service says she has also repeatedly refused interview requests.